fluent-cms/fluent-cms/doc/mkdoc/docs/index.md

 ---
 ## Integrating it into Your Project

-Follow these steps to integrate Fluent CMS into your project using a NuGet package.
+Follow these steps to integrate  FormCMS into your project using a NuGet package.

 1. **Create a New ASP.NET Core Web Application**.

-2. **Add the FluentCMS NuGet Package**:
+2. **Add the NuGet Package**:
-   To add Fluent CMS, run the following command:
+   To add FormCMS, run the following command:
    ```
-   dotnet add package FluentCMS
+   dotnet add package FormCMS
    ```

 3. **Modify `Program.cs`**: